kvanland/responseBot/README.md

 - !help
 > Returns a link to this README document

-- !latest tweet @x
+- !latesttweet @x
 > Returns the contents of the latest tweet from the twitter user x.
 Keep in mind this only works for public accounts.

 - !reminder x description of reminder !
 > Returns a message with the description in x number of seconds.

-- !random x-y
+- !randomnum x-y
 > Returns a random whole number between number x and number y.

-- !should blah blah blah
+- !yesorno blah blah blah
-> Returns a response of 'do it up fam!' or 'nah fam' randomly to a question that begins with !should`
+> Returns a response of 'Yes, *username*' or 'No, *username*' with equal chance for either response`

 - !youtube x
-> Returns first result of a youtube search for term x
+> Returns first result of a youtube search for term or phrase x

-- !choose user
+- !chooseuser
 > Returns a random user that is online

-- !choose role
+- !chooserole
 > Returns a random role that has at least one member online

 ## 2. Non-Commands